 - In healthcare facilities, water interruptions are significantly shorter in Pumpview-equipped health centres.
-100% of responses reported that interruptions lasted less than a day, while in non-Pumpview centres, water outages can last up to a week. - Healthcare centres in Pumpview communities reported fewer cases of waterborne diseases.
+Responses show that interruptions lasted less than a day, while in non-Pumpview centres, water outages can last up to a week. - Healthcare centres in Pumpview communities reported fewer cases of waterborne diseases.
 Only 2 cases of waterborne diseases were reported in the past year, compared to 5 cases in communities without the system, indicating a 60% reduction in such illnesses.

-Both sets of respondents agreed that water availability improves the quality of care, with healthcare providers in both types of communities acknowledging that water scarcity reduces the overall quality of healthcare services.
+Respondents at the healthcare centers with Pumpview installed facilities and those without Pumpview installed facilities both agreed that water availability improves the quality of care, with healthcare providers in both types of communities acknowledging that water scarcity reduces the overall quality of healthcare services.